brajeshwar/brajeshwar.github.io/_posts/2012/2012-02-11-3d-printer-gives-woman-brand-new-jawbone.md

----
-layout: post
-title: 3D Printer gives woman brand new Jawbone
+# 3D Printer gives woman brand new Jawbone
----

 Don't you just love it when random technology advances non-technocratic fields?
 I do, which is why I got excited when I heard that they used a 3D printer to create an 83-year-old Belgian woman's <a href="http://www.uhasselt.be/UH/Tijdschriften/ToonPersmededeling.html?i=482">jawbone replacement</a>.